-There’s one other major theme in Lee’s book: PR.
-Lee’s done a lot to get the basics of SEO across to PR pros because whether they know it or not, PR pros are perhaps one of the best means for authoritative link-building.
-And link’s are arguable still the top determining factor in search rankings, which in turn, is still a primary means for people to find content.
+There’s another major theme in Lee’s book: PR.
+Lee has done a lot to get the basics of SEO across to PR pros because whether they know it or not, PR pros are perhaps one of the best means for authoritative link-building.
+Links are arguably still the most important factor in search rankings.

-As I read through Lee’s book, I found myself underlying and highlighting points that stood out for me.
-There are nine take-a-ways I thought I’d share here — and hopefully influence you to make a sound investment of time and money purchasing and reading the book.
+As I read through the book, I found myself underlying and highlighting points that stood out for me.
+There are nine take-a-ways I thought I’d share.

-This is an important point because social media doesn’t impact prospects at just one stage.
+This is an important point because social media doesn’t impact prospects at just one stage of the buyer’s journey.
 They might first hear about our products or services on Twitter.
 They might look for third-party validation on LinkedIn.
 And they might like our brand on Facebook only after purchasing the product or service.
 The point is the buying cycle has changed — it’s more circular and less funnel.

-That’s right, and it’s why even suggesting we build a strategy around a tactic, especially social media, is so misguided.
-These tools, these vehicles, they work together to execute a higher level strategy; strategy drives tactics.
+These tools work best when they work together to execute a higher-level strategy; strategy drives tactics.
 Search alone is not a strategy.
 Social media alone is not a strategy.

 What is currency?
 What is a dollar bill?
 It’s really nothing more than paper, but it works because a) we have faith we’ll be able to redeem its value for goods or services and b) it’s a heck of a lot more efficient than bartering on the town green.
 So if content is the currency of influence, then content can be used in trade for influence.
 Money is earned — it doesn’t grown on trees — and the same goes for influence.

-If we write often, then from time to time we might be a loss for ideas; Lee’s suggestion is simple: what questions are people asking on Twitter, or LinkedIn?
+If we write often, then from time to time we might be a loss for ideas; Lee’s suggestion is simple: what questions are people asking?
 Since people are already searching for this content it’s a good indication our answers will resonate and those people are already providing us with the terms they are using to search for that answer.
-Likewise, when we get a ‘shout out’ on social media, follow up, acknowledgement turns fans into fanatics and we just might get a deeper story to share.

 Influence is not the same as popularity.
 “Influence is the ability to cause desirable and measurable actions and outcomes.”
 And this point is so important because it sets up the next take-a-way.